National Observatory of Athens: 1935-1964: The astrophysics in NOA - S. Plakidis

 In 1935, after the death of Eginitis, Plakidis was elected Professor at the University of Athens and at the same time was nominated Supervisor of the Astronomical Department of NOA.
 In two years the NOA changed two Directors, firstly professor Nikolaos Kritikos was nominated, then Elias Mariolopoulos.
 In 1937, the Director of NOA Georgios Chors was nominated.

 Stavros Plakidis made many efforts to move the observations far from the city center.
-In 1936, he begin lobbying to move the astronomical station to Penteli and in 1937 it began to function but because of World War II, the equipment including three refractors, Bardou 6 in., Secretan 4.4 in., Zeiss 3 in., the Watts theodolite, the photo-visual refractor, Zeiss 4.4 in. with solar and lunar cameras, Herschel and Colzi prisms, were moved to the laboratory of astronomy belonging to the university or to the national observatory hidden from the Nazis.
+In 1936, he founded the Penteli Astronomical Station in Penteli, began to function in 1937 but because of World War II, the equipment including three refractors, Bardou 6 in., Secretan 4.4 in., Zeiss 3 in., the Watts theodolite, the photo-visual refractor, Zeiss 4.4 in. with solar and lunar cameras, Herschel and Colzi prisms, were moved to the laboratory of astronomy belonging to the university or to the national observatory hidden from the Nazis.
 After the war, the Astronomical Observatory was divided into three departments: the Astronomical, the Meteorological, and the Geodynamical.

 The large 25 in.
-(63 cm) Newall refractor, Thomas Cooke, made for Robert Stirling Newall in 1869, was donated in 1890, by his son Hugh Newall, to the University Observatory of Cambridge enabling Hugh Newall to make observations at the university.
-In 1955, because of Professor Plakidis's long collaboration on long-period variable stars with Sir Arthur Eddington the instrument was donated to the Penteli National Observatory.
+(63 cm) Newall refractor that Thomas Cooke made for Robert Stirling Newall in 1869, was donated in 1890, by his son Hugh Newall, to the University Observatory of Cambridge enabling Hugh Newall to make observations at the university.
+In 1955, because of Professor Plakidis's long collaboration on long-period variable stars with Sir Arthur Eddington the instrument was donated to the National Observatory of Athens and moved to the Penteli Astronomical Station.

 In 1999 the names of the four institutes of NOA were updated as follows: